 How can we rethink the documentary genre conceptually, formally and methodologically in the eye of uncertainty, contamination and perpetual and constant criticism?
 How can we be inspired by the paradox of trying to get close to the reality with a documentary behaviour while it transforms and it dissolves continually?”

 How can we face the fact that there is no absolute truth and the inevitable acceptance of our role and influence of human beings in the act of creating images?

 I really hope that the debate on these subjects can be easily helped by the world of photojournalism.
-Doubting our role of photographers is the first step to free the practice of photography, to create new ways of telling stories and to raise deeper awareness on critical and contemporary issues and phenomena.
+Doubting our role as photographers is the first step to free the act of photography, to create new ways of telling stories and to raise deeper awareness on critical and contemporary issues and phenomena.

 Photographers often use Instagram as a window on their work or just as a personal profile.
-How do you use this social?
+How do you use this social platform?

 I am very fascinated by how social media have the power to enrich the act of storytelling and to influence the way we create and consume visual content.

-When Instagram launched the Instagram Stories in 2016, the whole sharing panorama has changed deeply: from the speed, to the immediacy and intimacy.
-To me it has been very interesting trying to understand how to use this new tool in my photography practice, so I learned how to use IG Stories to represent and meditate on everyday life and afterwards as a new element to the stories I wanted to tell.
+When Instagram launched the Instagram Stories in 2016, the whole sharing panorama was changed deeply: from the speed to the immediacy and intimacy.
+To me it has been very interesting trying to understand how to use this new tool in my photography, so I learned how to use IG Stories to represent and meditate on everyday life and afterwards as a new element to the stories I wanted to tell.